briandrum/codes.forchagrin.com/_chapters/chapter-1151-riparian-buffer-regulations.md

 ## 1151.01   Intent

-In addition to the applicable provisions stated in Section 1105.03, it is the intent of these regulations to achieve the following objectives:
+In addition to the applicable provisions stated in [Section 1105.03][], it is the intent of these regulations to achieve the following objectives:

 1. _(a)_ Limit impact of land uses on rivers in order to preserve and conserve the quality, purity, clarity and free-flowing condition of streams;